jflamy/owlcms-tracker/README.md

 - Environment Variable: `LEARNING_MODE=true`

 **What it captures:**
-- Every HTTP POST from OWLCMS with ISO8601 timestamp
+- Every WebSocket message from OWLCMS with ISO8601 timestamp
-- Raw form data and parsed fields
+- Message type and parsed payload fields
-- Message size and content type
+- Message size and content
 - Saves to `samples/message-[timestamp].json`

 **Startup logs in learning mode:**